celestiaorg/docs/learn/how-celestia-works/data-availability-layer.md

 ![2D Reed-Soloman (RS) Encoding](/img/learn/reed-solomon-encoding.png)

-To verify that the data is available, Celestia light nodes are sampling the $2k \times 2k$ data chunks.
+To verify that the data is available, Celestia light nodes are sampling the $2k \times 2k$ data shares.

-Every light node randomly chooses a set of unique coordinates in the extended matrix and queries full nodes for the data chunks and the corresponding Merkle proofs at those coordinates.
+Every light node randomly chooses a set of unique coordinates in the extended matrix and queries full nodes for the data shares and the corresponding Merkle proofs at those coordinates.
 If light nodes receive a valid response for each sampling query, then there is a [high probability guarantee](https://github.com/celestiaorg/celestia-node/issues/805#issuecomment-1150081075) that the whole block's data is available.

-Additionally, every received data chunk with a correct Merkle proof is gossiped to the network.
-As a result, as long as the Celestia light nodes are sampling together enough data chunks (_i.e._, at least
+Additionally, every received data share with a correct Merkle proof is gossiped to the network.
+As a result, as long as the Celestia light nodes are sampling together enough data shares (_i.e._, at least
-$k \times k$ unique chunks),
+$k \times k$ unique shares),
 the full block can be recovered by honest full nodes.

 For more details on DAS, take a look at the [original paper](https://arxiv.org/abs/1809.09044).